 Saturday May 11 more than sixty attendees voted to select poet Kevin Wiggins the winner of the 2019 DC Poet Project in an event at the Anacostia Branch DC Public Library.
 Through his win the poet was offered a book contract and Day Eight will be publishing a book of his poetry later this summer.

-Recently, poet project director Robert Bettmann caught up with Kevin to learn more about the 2019 competition winner.
+Poet Project director Robert Bettmann caught up with Kevin to learn more about the 2019 competition winner.

 RB: Congratulations on your win!
 How did you find out about the competition?